Good news, support and opportunities for Citizenship education community

 Saturday 9 November, People’s History Museum, Manchester

-Work together to develop resources and teaching ideas stimulated by the museum's exhibitions and collections.
+Work together to develop resources and teaching ideas stimulated by the museum’s exhibitions and collections.
 Learn through inputs by guest speakers and in workshops.
-Find out more and book your place.
+This event is closed.

 ACT Citizenship Teaching Survey – Launched Today